getgrav/grav-learn/pages/2/07.api/03.endpoints/04.users/_16.list-user-row-actions/api-endpoint.md

 - `confirm` — optional prompt shown in a confirmation dialog before the action runs.
 - `priority` — optional; higher sorts earlier.

 Actions are plugin-owned but safe by construction: no markup or renderer crosses the wire, the list is capped, and the `authorize` check is re-run server-side and stripped from this response.
 The `authorize` on a declaration gates only which buttons render — it is not a security boundary; the [execution endpoint](/2/api/endpoints/users/execute-user-row-action) re-authorizes independently.
-Like the filter tabs and columns, row actions require the Flex-accounts backend.

 See the [API Events](/2/api/events) page for the `onApiUserListRowActions` and `onApiUserListRowAction` contracts.